'Definitely getting better': The United States is making vaccine progress on several fronts, and experts are encouraged - KESQ

 But in a worst-case scenario, including rampant variant spread, daily death rates could rise again by March — and even exceed 2,600 a day by mid-April before dipping, the IHME says.

-At least 618 cases of variants that are believed to be more transmissible have been identified across 33 states, according the US Centers for Disease Control and Prevention.
+At least 618 cases of variants that are believed to be more transmissible have been identified across 33 states, according the CDC.
 The vast majority of those — 611 — are the variant first identified in the United Kingdom (B.1.1.7), with a few others being those first identified South Africa (B.1.351) and Brazil (P.1).

+At least one case, that of a man who was chronically infected over months, indicates that variants aren’t just coming from overseas but can be home grown in US patients.

+Genetic tests showed that the patient, who had an underlying condition that weakened his immunity, had been infected with the same virus all along but that it had been evolving as it replicated.

+“It was incredible,” said Dr. Jonathan Li, who leads a lab at Brigham and Women’s Hospital in Boston studying viruses and their mutations and had been called in to help study the patient’s case.

-For now, Covid-19 cases and hospitalizations in the United States have been dipping after a holiday-era surge.
+For now, Covid-19 cases and hospitalizations in the US have been dipping after a holiday-era surge.

 The country has averaged about 130,402 new Covid-19 cases a day over the last week — down more than 47% since a peak average of more than 249,000 a day on January 8, according to Johns Hopkins data.

-The number of people in US hospitals Thursday was 88,688 — the lowest since November 24.
+The number of Covid-19 patients n US hospitals Thursday was 88,688 — the lowest since November 24.

 CDC director: Guidance on reopening schools to be released in the coming week

-The US Centers for Disease Control and Prevention will release guidance on school reopenings in the coming week, CDC Director Dr. Rochelle Walensky said during a White House briefing on Friday.
+The CDC will release guidance on school reopenings in the coming week, CDC Director Dr. Rochelle Walensky said during a White House briefing on Friday.

 During the briefing, CNN asked whether one of Walensky’s previous comments about schools — that with proper distancing, masking and testing in place, schools could safely resume in-person classes even before all teachers get vaccinated — was the CDC’s official guidance.